Federated Learning of Shareable Bases for Personalization-Friendly Image Classification: Experiments

+\paragraph{\FedBasis.} We train with $5$ local epochs for both $\valpha$ and $\sV$ as described in~\cref{ss_algorithm}, where $\tau=0.1$ for sharpening the combinations and each ResNet block uses its own combination vector.
+The number of bases is $4/4/8$ for PACS/Office-Home/GLD.
+For personalization, only the combinations and classifier are trained with $\sV$ frozen.

-\paragraph{Training.} We use an ImageNet pre-trained ResNet-18~\cite{he2016deep} with standard pre-processing, SGD optimizer with $0.9$ momentum, $1\text{e-}4$ weight decay, and $0.01$ local learning rate. \PFLBed/GLD datasets are trained for $100/200$ rounds with $16/64$ batch sizes and $5$ local epochs for each participating client (sample $100/10\%$) in each round.
+\paragraph{FL Training.} ImageNet pre-trained ResNet-18~\cite{he2016deep} with standard pre-processing is used with SGD optimizer with $0.9$ momentum, $1\text{e-}4$ weight decay, and $0.01$ local learning rate. \PFLBed/GLD datasets are trained for $100/200$ rounds with $16/64$ batch sizes and $5$ local epochs (sample $100/10\%$ participated clients) in each round.